Choctaw Civil War

 The Choctaw Civil War was a period of economic and social unrest among the Choctaw people that degenerated into a civil war between 1747 and 1750.
-The war was fought between two different factions within the Choctaw over what the tribes's trade relations with British and French colonists should be.
-Hundreds of Choctaw peoples died in the war and the pro-French faction retained their influence within the Choctaw nation.
+Fought between two different factions within the Choctaw, the conflict was sparked by bitter disagreements on whether the Choctaw would trade with British or French colonists.
+Hundreds of Choctaw died in the war and the pro-French faction retained their influence within the Choctaw nation.

 Background

 Residing in Mississippi, Louisiana, and Alabama, by the early 18th century the Choctaw people were under threat from a number of regional rivals.
 The Choctaw warred intermittently with the Chickasaw to the north, while the Muscogee frequently raided the western Choctaw territories, with both tribes enslaving thousands of Choctaws to sell to white colonists in the Carolinas and West Indies.
-These rival tribes had purchased firearms from the colonists (often with by exchanging them with captive slaves), allowing them to gain a military advantage over the Choctaw.
+These rival tribes had purchased firearms from the colonists (by exchanging them for war captives), allowing them to gain a military advantage over the Choctaw.

 Faced with these threats, the Choctaw themselves began to militarize, and, using money brought in from the growing fur trade, began to buy firearms from French colonists who had settled in Louisiana.
 The Choctaw also organized themselves into rough political units described as "divisions".
 Two divisions eventually rose to dominate Choctaw politics, the Eastern Division (the Okla Tannap, or People of the Opposite Side) and the Western Division (the Okla Falaya, the Long People).
 A third, smaller division (the Okla Hannali, the People of Sixtowns) known as the Southern Division also existed, but its members often isolated themselves from the affairs of the other two divisions and remained neutral in the Choctaw dispute over alliances.

 Friendly relations between the Choctaw and French colonists in Louisiana continued into the 1730s; the Choctaw saw the French as a valuable economic partner (trading furs for guns, offering guides for hire, and as a market for enslaved prisoners), while the French viewed their alliance with the Choctaw as vital to the defending Louisiana from potential attacks from the British and their Chickasaw allies.

 British colonists attempted to establish trade relations with the Eastern Division in 1731, but this effort failed when another war broke out between the Choctaw and the Chickasaw later that year.
-Despite this failure, the French feared that the British was attempting to undermine the French alliance with the Choctaw.
+Despite this failure, the French were wary of any encroachment by the British traders, fearing that the British were attempting to undermine the French alliance with the Choctaw.
 As such, the French greatly strengthened their military ties to the Choctaw, building Fort Tombecbe in Choctaw territory and conducting a joint Choctaw–French expedition to destroy Chickasaw villages on the Tombigbee river in 1736.

 By the late 1730s the Choctaw military situation had stabilized (fighting would continue against the remaining Chickasaw into the 1760s), and the fur trade continued to increase the wealth of the Choctaw people.
-The various tribes remained on friendly terms with the French, while the presence of British colonists in Choctaw lands were tolerated.
+The various tribes remained on friendly terms with the French, while the presence of British colonists in Choctaw lands was tolerated.
 By 1740, the Choctaw numbered some 12,000 people living in around 50 villages.